-While just last month, Dame Vera also became the oldest artist to reach the top 40 in the UK album charts.
+While in May 2020, Dame Vera also became the oldest artist to reach the top 40 in the UK album charts.

 Recently, the Queen made reference to one of Dame Vera's lyrics in a speech to the nation amid the coronavirus crisis.